AnkitBelvanshi/WishList/README.md

-# WishList
+# Wish-List
-Wishlist
-Wishlit is a super cool to add your bucket list, and have stored for a life time.
+Wish-list or we can say BucketList is a site where you can add things you want to do or add stuff you want to buy....

-Tech Stack
+# Tech Stack
 HTML/CSS
 Javascript